-- Nomad, who picks up the baby Bucky in the first story rc and carries her around through most of the series run.
+- Nomad, who picks up the baby Bucky in the first story arc of his solo series and carries her around through most of the series run.

-- Famous example from the classic Chinese novel Romanceofthe Three Kingdoms (referenced in Red Cliff entry above), where Zhao Yun, a hero in service of warlord Liu Bei, defeats some 50 warriors in service of rival warlord Cao Cao in single-combat while carrying his lord's infant heir.
+- Famous example from the classic Chinese novel Romance of the Three Kingdoms, where Zhao Yun, a hero in service of warlord Liu Bei, defeats some 50 warriors in service of rival warlord Cao Cao in single-combat while carrying his lord's infant heir.

 - In the Robin Hood episode Parent Hood Robin and his men find an abandoned baby just before the bad guys show up.
 While they're fighting them off, Robin deftly dispatches a mook, saying "Do you mind, I'm trying to get a baby to sleep!"

 - One episode of Power Rangers RPM has one of the Rangers holding a baby carriage in the middle of the fight.
 He ends up using it as a weapon while the baby is still inside (he doesn't know the baby is there before this.)